Curvature of Poisson pencils in dimension three: Torsion-free connection compatible with a Poisson pencil

 where $\mathrm{Ric} \,\nabla$ denotes the Ricci tensor and $\mathrm{Alt}$ means alternation. \end{enumerate} \end{theorem}

 So, the curvature of a Poisson pencil can be defined using a torsion-free connection compatible with this pencil.
 The proof can be found in Section \ref{proof2}.

+\begin{remark} For any torsion-free connection, the first Bianchi identity implies that where $\mathrm R$ is the Riemann curvature tensor.
+So,

-\begin{remark} In Riemannian geometry, the Ricci tensor is always symmetric.
-The skew-symmetric part of the Ricci tensor measures the deformation of infinitesimal volume by holonomy operators.
-So, if a connection is compatible with a non-degenerate bilinear form, such as metrics, then its Ricci tensor must be symmetric.
-However, the Ricci tensor of a connection compatible with a degenerate form, such as a Poisson structure on a $3$-manifold, is not necessarily symmetric. \end{remark}
+\end{remark} \begin{remark} The skew-symmetric part of the Ricci tensor measures the deformation of infinitesimal volume by holonomy operators.
+So, if a connection is compatible with a non-degenerate bilinear form, such as a Riemannian metric, then its Ricci tensor must be symmetric.
+By this reason, the Ricci tensor of a Riemannian connection is always symmetric.
+However, the Ricci tensor of a connection compatible with a degenerate form, such as a Poisson structure on a $3$-manifold, is not necessarily symmetric. \end{remark} \begin{remark} By using a partition of unity, a global torsion-free connection compatible with a generic Poisson pencil can be constructed. \end{remark}